 The media studies program encompasses film, video, photography, philosophy, sociology, anthropology, political science, critical theory, literature, art history, cultural studies, and performance studies.

 - Joan Braderman, professor of video, film, and media studies

 - Viveca Greene, assistant professor of cultural studies

-- Susana Loza, assistant professor of media culture
+- Susana Loza, associate professor of media culture

 - Eva Rueschmann, professor of cultural studies

 - Through the Mouse's Eyes: Walt Disney and His Worlds

 - Maturity in the Gutter: Vertigo and the Modern Comics Industry

 - Permission Perform: An Articulation of UR M/other

 - Disorderly Bodies: Beauty and Impermissability in Kiki Smith and Janine Antoni